 Which brokers offers more tradeable asset classes, TeleTrade or LegacyFX?

-TeleTrade offers a more diverse selection of investment options than LegacyFX allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting and ETF Looking at total tradeable symbols, TeleTrade has 500, compared to 425 from LegacyFX.
+TeleTrade offers a more diverse selection of investment options than LegacyFX allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting and ETF Looking at total tradeable symbols, TeleTrade has 500, compared to 425 from LegacyFX.

 Can I trade cryptocurrency with TeleTrade or LegacyFX?